-The importance of medical professionals has never been more evident than during the COVID-19 pandemic.
-Hospitals and patients depend on healthcare staff to assess and triage patients quickly and make sure that every life is treated with the respect and care it deserves.
+The importance of medical professionals has never been more apparent than during the COVID-19 pandemic.
+Hospitals depend on healthcare staff to make quick assessments and ensure that every patient is treated with the care they deserve.

-If you’re currently on a crossroad, trying to decide what career path to take, you might consider becoming a doctor, but you may feel intimidated by the idea.
+If you’re currently trying to decide what career path to take, you may find the prospect of becoming a doctor both exciting and scary.
 First, there are the long years of studies and additional medical training that doctors need to complete.
-Then come the long shifts and working weekends, which can erase any semblance of routine or predictability in life.
+Then come the long shifts and working weekends, which can erase any semblance of routine.

-However, being a doctor comes with many perks, including being respected and well-remunerated, making it an attractive option for someone looking for a fulfilling career.
+However, being a doctor comes with many perks, like being respected and well-remunerated, making it an attractive option for those who seek a fulfilling career.

-The US Bureau of Labor Statistics estimates that the median salary for physicians and surgeons in the US is $208,000 per year.
-This is $23,000 over what CEOs earn on average and $150,000 more than the national average wage.
-Meanwhile, other countries offer similar or even higher salaries for GPs and specialists.
+The US Bureau of Labor Statistics estimates that the median salary for physicians and surgeons is $208,000 per year.
+This is $28,000 over what CEOs earn and $150,000 more than the national average wage.
+Meanwhile, other countries offer similar or even higher salaries for doctors.

 If your ambition in life is to have financial security, then there are very few other professions that can guarantee it.
-Likewise, a rapidly ageing and growing population worldwide means that the demand for doctors will steadily climb, so there will be even more job opportunities in the years to come.
+Likewise, a rapidly ageing and growing population means that the demand for doctors will steadily climb, creating even more job opportunities in the future.

 2. It grants you high social status

 It’s almost a cliché that all parents want their kid to be a doctor, and there’s a reason for it.
-Besides a high income, being a doctor gives you a certain level of prestige and recognition.
-People respect and admire doctors, not only because of what they do but also because of the effort required to become a doctor.
+Besides a high income, being a doctor gives you a certain level of recognition.
+People think of medicine as a noble profession, not only because of what doctors do, but also because of the effort required to become one.

-Also, who’s to say that you won’t end up being the physician of the next NBA superstar?
+Plus, who’s to say that you won’t end up being the physician of the next NBA superstar?
 Or that you won’t get to treat members of the political and business elite?
-The opportunity to work with a variety of people and help them with one of the most essential things in life — their health — can open a great many doors you didn’t even know to exist.
+The opportunity to help people with one of the most essential things in life — their health — can open a great many doors you didn’t even know to exist.

-It’s not uncommon for doctors to hold a professorship at universities or to welcome trainees and train them on the job.
-If you enjoy teaching, being a doctor will offer you plenty of opportunities to share your knowledge and inspire others through your work and expertise.
-Dr Christine Bishara, MD explains that something she truly enjoys as a doctor is the opportunity to exchange knowledge and teach others:
+It’s not uncommon for doctors to hold a professorship at universities or provide on-the-job training to new physicians.
+If you enjoy teaching, being a doctor will offer you many opportunities to share your knowledge and inspire others.
+Dr Christine Bishara, MD explains that something she truly enjoys as a doctor is the opportunity to exchange knowledge with others:

-Being a doctor means that you will be a source of knowledge for your patients who will look up to you for guidance and advice regarding their health.
-If you enjoy talking to people and sharing your expertise, then what can be nobler than teaching people how to stay healthy and prevent disease?
+Being a doctor means that you will be a source of knowledge for your patients, who will turn to you for guidance.
+If you enjoy talking to people, then what could be nobler than teaching them how to stay healthy?

 4. You can live anywhere in the world

-If you are one of those people who enjoy moving around, then being a doctor can accommodate that lifestyle.
-Different countries indeed have different requirements and regulations for practising medicine, but doctors are always in high demand in almost every part of the world.
+If you’re someone who enjoys moving around, then being a doctor can accommodate that lifestyle.
+Though different countries have different requirements for practicing medicine, doctors are always in high demand around the world.

-You might need additional certification or further experience if you want to move to a specific country, but in the end, you’re still guaranteed one of the highest-paid jobs in the world.
+You might need additional certification if you want to move to another country, but, in the end, you’re still guaranteed one of the highest-paid jobs in the world.

-Sure, other professions might offer the same flexibility, but the competition might be stiffer, and the pay won’t be nearly as good as that of a doctor.
+While other professions might offer the same flexibility, the competition might be stiffer, and the pay won’t be nearly as good as that of a doctor.
 Opting for this career means that you’re future-proofing your finances while still enjoying the status and freedom that comes with it.

 5. You can change people’s lives

-Not only that, but the nature of this profession allows you to connect with patients in a more profound and meaningful way.
+Not only that, but the nature of this profession allows you to connect with patients in a profound, meaningful way.
 Psychiatrist Dr Patricia Celan, MD claims that one of the most satisfying aspects of her job is to support her patients through their struggles and see them thrive:

-‘What I love about psychiatry is the privilege of meeting and supporting patients from various backgrounds on their recovery journeys.
-Their stories can be both heartbreaking and inspiring, as they show resilience despite various struggles in their past or present lives.
-I feel honoured to help people when they are at their lowest, most vulnerable point in life, and watching them steadily improve through their recovery process is highly rewarding.’
+“What I love about psychiatry is the privilege of meeting and supporting patients from various backgrounds on their recovery journeys. […] I feel honored to help people when they are at their lowest, most vulnerable point in life, and watching them steadily improve through their recovery process is highly rewarding.”

-Are you fascinated by stem-cell research?
+Are you fascinated by stem cell research?
 Or, perhaps, you love learning about the human brain, and you want to apply that knowledge to help people?
-Well, as a doctor, not only do you never stop learning, but you also have access to the latest scientific breakthroughs in your area of expertise, which you can then apply when treating patients.
+As a doctor, not only do you never stop learning, but you also have access to the latest scientific breakthroughs, which you can apply when treating patients.

-Doctors are often the first ones to get access to new medications or to trial new, experimental procedures to treat certain illnesses.
+Doctors are often the first ones to get access to emerging medications or trial new procedures.
 If you love science and want to play your part, becoming a doctor could be the best decision you could make.

 Not only that, but doctors are often researchers themselves.
 If you have a knack for numbers and you like to develop different hypotheses, you can easily switch between research and medical practice throughout your career.

-7. There are many diverse specialisms to choose from
+7. There are many specialisms to choose from

-People who are outside the medical profession might put doctors into a single job category.
-However, while medical students might start with the same curriculum of general medicine, there are actually many different healthcare jobs to choose from, depending on your interests and aspirations.
+People who are outside the medical profession might think of doctors as a single job category.
+However, while medical students might start with the same curriculum of general medicine, there are many different healthcare jobs to choose from, depending on your interests.

-If you like working with children, you may choose to be a paediatrician, or if you are fascinated by the world of tropical and uncommon diseases, you may specialise in infectious diseases.
-The world of medicine is quite diverse, and there are dozens of areas of expertise you can choose from to contribute to the field in the best way possible.
+If you like working with children, you may choose to be a pediatrician, or if you are fascinated by uncommon diseases, you may specialize in infectious diseases.
+The world of medicine is diverse, and there are dozens of areas of expertise you can choose from to contribute to the field.

 Other than being experts in their field, doctors also have to be excellent communicators, team players and leaders.
-Dr Jared Heathman, MD explains, for instance, that being an empath helps him see beyond what patients tell him at face value and interpret their behaviour and tone of voice for more clues about how they feel.
+Dr Jared Heathman, MD explains that being an empath helps him see beyond what patients tell him and search their behavior for more clues about how they feel.

-‘Even in the face of illness, many people attempt to minimise symptoms so as not to express vulnerability.
-Recognising this and exploring deeper feelings allows physicians to better manage symptoms and diagnoses.’
+“Even in the face of illness, many people attempt to minimize symptoms so as not to express vulnerability.
+Recognizing this and exploring deeper feelings allows physicians to better manage symptoms and diagnoses.”